Managing gestational diabetes in pregnancy

 Monitoring blood glucose levels will be done at antenatal appointments and with home testing kits.

-Changing diet and taking more exercise may be all the treatment some women need, while other may need diabetes medicine.
+Changing diet and taking more exercise may be all the treatment some women need, while others may need diabetes medication.

 What are the complications of gestational diabetes?

 When gestational diabetes is not managed appropriately, possible complications include miscarriage, premature birth, excessive growth of the baby - which can lead to problems delivering the baby and a risk of a baby suffering shoulder damage – problems for the baby including low blood sugar after being born, and stillbirth.